What’s capital, and why does it matter?

 How to apply this

-When you’re looking at how companies use capital, it’s useful to think of them as investors like you, just at a larger scale.
-Like you, companies need to find money, take risks, and understand those risks.
-Then it’s up to you to decide whether you want to take part or not!
+At the end of the day, companies are really just investors—but at a larger scale than individuals.
+Like individuals, companies need to find money, take risks, and understand those risks.
+Then individual investors can decide whether they want to take part or not!